 A simple fermented sparkling (bubbly) cordial made with fresh or dried elderflowers.

 - 4 cups organic raw cane sugar

-- Pour the sugar water mixture over the elderflowers, then add in your lemon juice and citric acid.
+Pour the sugar water mixture over the elderflowers, then add in your lemon juice or citric acid.
 Stir to ensure all ingredients are evenly mixed together.
 The flowers will soon float back to the surface.

 We hope you enjoy this recipe for years to come!
 If you want to grow your own elderberry plants for flower and berry harvests, you can buy them here.